 - Fresh, soft medjool dates work best.
 The crust requires you to use soft medjool dates.
 However, if your dates are dry and tough, no worries!
 You can solve this by simply soaking the dates in hot water for 10 minutes.
 After, drain the water and pat the dates dry.
 Then, move forward with the recipe.

 - The crust should be pinch-able and sticky.
-If you are struggling to achieve a sticky dough while creating the crust, add 1-2 tbsp water to the food processor.
+If you are struggling to achieve a sticky dough while creating the crust, add 1-2 tablespoon water to the food processor.
 This will add moisture and allow the dough to further combine.

 - Garnish with your favorite ingredients.
 I topped my cheesecake with chopped almonds, hazelnuts, dark chocolate chunks, and a melted chocolate drizzle.
 Some other delicious options include cacao nibs, almond butter, or hazelnut butter.